Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Pure infiniteness and paradoxical comparison

-We remark that $\CG$ has the groupoid comparison and $M(\CG)=\emptyset$ if and only if $U\prec_{\CG} V$ holds for any non-empty open sets $U, V$ in $\GU$.
 To close this section, we list several natural examples of locally compact Hausdorff \'{e}tale purely infinite groupoids.
 It is straightforward to see pure infiniteness implying paradoxical comparison.
-However, we remark in priori that pure infiniteness is actually equivalent to paradoxical comparison.
+However, we remark in advance that pure infiniteness is actually equivalent to paradoxical comparison.
 This equivalence will be established in Theorem 5.1 below.

 \begin{Exl}(Strong boundary actions and $n$-filling actions)